Lorel/zk/README.md

 **[EXERCISE]** Consider scenario 4 and assume that the master lags (e.g., due to a long garbage-collection cycle) instead of crashing.

-##3.3 ZooKeeper in Cluster Mode
+## 3.3 ZooKeeper in Cluster Mode
 The given VM setups ZooKeeper in standalone mode, that is with one single ZooKeeper server.
 In this last section, you must configure a ZooKeeper cluster with 3 servers, each one running on a separate VM.
 Follow the official instructions [here](https://zookeeper.apache.org/doc/trunk/zookeeperAdmin.html#sc_zkMulitServerSetup).

 Once the cluster of ZooKeeer servers is functional, you should test your master/worker system on this deployment.

 **[EXERCISE]** What differences do you observe ?

 **[EXERCISE]** Let one of the ZooKeeper server fail: how your system react in this scenario ?

 ## How to deliver your solutions
 You should produce a report and commit it to your GitHub private repository.
 The report can be in text (optionally with Markdown syntax, or plain text) or pdf format. it should be between 5000 and 15000 signs.
 You should create a directory `report/` in your repository and save a file `report/report.txt` or `report/report.pdf`.

-Deadline to deliver your solutions (source code and report): Friday 6th of May 2016, 17h00 CET.
+Deadline to deliver your solutions (source code and report): TBD.